 Muhammad Muhsin Ibrahim

-I and a few other selected students in my college were, for the first time, introduced to the Internet as a reward for acing exams of the previous term in 2003.
+A few other selected students in my college and I were, for the first time, introduced to the Internet as a reward for acing exams of the previous term in 2003.
 It was a thrilling experience for all of us.
 I joined Facebook 2 or 3 years after in 2005/2006 when it was still in its childhood.
 I had just started tertiary studies then.
-That was a particular point in my life I longed so much for education, to learn the English language and to interact with intellectuals.
+That was a particular point in my life; I longed so much for education, to learn the English language and to interact with intellectuals.
 The few popular social networking webs then were Yahoo!
 Messenger, Meebo, and hi5.
-The latter was more a hit, so I patronized it above the rest.
-Not long after, the star of Facebook shined up and many people migrated to the latest vogue.
+The latter was more a hit, so I patronised it above the rest.
+Not long after, the star of Facebook shined up, and many people migrated to the latest vogue.
 I followed the bandwagon.

 However, I deactivated my Facebook account after a while for mainly two reasons.
 First, it was steadily withering my commitment to my favourite sites, which I faithfully fancied and frequented.
-Those sites are: KanoOnline Online Forum, Online Literature Network and Nairaland.
+Those sites are KanoOnline Online Forum, Online Literature Network and Nairaland.
 I once got awarded as The Islam for Muslims Section Poster of the Year in the latter.
-There I believed I learn and interact more with far more serious-minded folks that include professors, doctors, lawyers, high-profiled politicians, etc from around the world.
-Second, was the way I saw anti-Islamic postings being condoned without any moderation unlike what was obtained on the aforementioned sites.
+There I believed I learn and interact more with far more serious-minded folks that include professors, doctors, lawyers, high-profile politicians, etc. from around the world.
+Second, was the way I saw anti-Islamic postings being condoned without any moderation unlike what was obtained on the sites mentioned earlier.
 I quickly quit, avoiding being an ‘accomplice’.

-Some reasons however brought me back to Facebook much later in 2009.
+Some reasons, however, brought me back to Facebook much later in 2009.
 I have been very active since then.
-But Facebook, in general, is grossly lacking substance on almost daily basis.
+But Facebook, in general, is grossly lacking substance on an almost daily basis.
 This is happening due, chiefly, to how numerous people misuse the core essence of its raison d'être: Friendship.
 Is this friendship real, fake or a joke?
 Well, it depends.

 For instance, it’s only a Facebook friend that can pass by you more than 10 times a day without saying a simple “hello” or “Salaam” to each other.
 It’s only a Facebook friend that will ignore your invite to your marriage on Facebook and later complain that you don’t value him for not inviting him.
 It’s only a Facebook friend that will always count how many “likes” and “comments” your updates get and feel unhappy when you got so many, or more than his.
 It’s only a Facebook friend that will never like or comment on your updates, no matter how meaningful and topical they are.
 Why?
 It’s you—his friend—who posted them.
 It’s him who will constantly visit your profile and stalk!
 Etc.